Hologic, Mary J. Blige prep Super Bowl ad play

-The company will launch a national campaign with a spot featuring singer and actress Mary J. Blige.
+The company launched a national campaign with a spot featuring singer and actress Mary J. Blige.
 The ad shows Blige making time for a wellness check-up amid her frenzied schedule.

 “Women have always put themselves on the backburner.
 It hasn’t always been a priority for them to take care of themselves,” noted Jane Mazur, VP of corporate communications at Hologic.
 “We think the responsibility lives with us.
 We’re not sitting here promoting a specific product and test; we want to empower women.”